-Half-a-lux illumination, if properly directed, is sufficient for skiing in the same time.
-This knowledge is based on the experience with skiing by the full moon (quarter-a-lux at most), on the (much appreciated) letter by Nancy Clanton (see amper.ped.muni.cz/jenik/letters/ski), on the theoretical considerations about visual performance at different scene luminances (snow luminance = illuminance / 3.6 sr), and on the minimum spot (not average) luminance levels recommended for roads.
-And, moreover, we found a part of one ski slope, which is not avoided by skiers, and which has some 0.4 lx illuminance (even if visibility is far from being ideal there, due to a glare from a lamp lower on the slope, see ev. the Czech report at amper.ped.muni.cz/noc/krnap/noc\krnap4.htm# 5423i24).
+Half-a-lux illumination, when properly directed, is sufficient for skiing in the same time.
+This knowledge is based on the experience with skiing by the full moon (quarter-a-lux at most), on the (much appreciated) letter by Nancy Clanton (see amper.ped.muni. cz/jenik/letters/ski), on the theoretical considerations about visual performance at different scene luminances, and on the minimum spot (not average) luminance levels recommended for roads.
+And, moreover, we found a part of one ski slope, which is not avoided by skiers, and which has some 0.4 lx illuminance (even if visibility is far from being ideal there, due to a glare from a lamp lower on the slope).

-&lt;sup>2in one of the two main tourist centres in the Park, Pec pod Sněžkou (Petzer)
+2in one of the two main tourist centres in the Park, Pec pod Sněžkou (Petzer)